 Forte Foundation, a national nonprofit focused on getting more women into business careers, wanted to double their reach and impact but didn’t know how to go about it or how to create a sustainable financial model to sustain that kind of growth.
 At the same time, the organization was trying to be too many things resulting in their small staff being pulled in too many directions.
 The organization needed to figure out how to focus their resources in order to grow and become more financially sustainable.

-Forte Foundation hired Social Velocity to lead a strategic planning effort to result in a 4-year strategic plan.
-Social Velocity led a strategic planning committee comprised of school, corporate, and organization board members.
+Forte Foundation hired Nell to lead a strategic planning effort to result in a 4-year strategic plan.
+Nell led a strategic planning committee comprised of school, corporate, and organization board members.
 The strategic planning process included conducting market research on trends in the marketplace, analyzing key strategic decisions, revising the organization’s vision and mission statements, developing a 4-year budget, and creating a measurable, executable 4-year strategic plan, which allows Forte to dramatically increase their impact, while focusing their resources.
-Once the plan was adopted by the board of directors, Social Velocity then worked with the Executive Director to create an annual diversified financial plan to fully fund the costs of the strategic plan.
+Once the plan was adopted by the board of directors, Nell then worked with the Executive Director to create an annual diversified financial plan to fully fund the costs of the strategic plan.

 What Social Velocity Delivered

 Theory of Change